Gauravsaha-97/Gauravsaha-97/README.md

 ### Hi there 👋, here's a quick intro about me

-- 📝 I am a B.Tech Graduate in Applied Electronics & Instrumentation Engineering
+- 📝 A B.Tech Graduate in Applied Electronics & Instrumentation Engineering
-- 🏆 I am IBM Master The Mainframe 2019 Winner
+- 🏆 IBM Master The Mainframe 2019 Winner
-- ✨ I am a team member of Smart India Hackathon 2019 Winner
+- ✨ Team Member of Smart India Hackathon 2019 Winner
-- ✅ I have worked as an Online Educator at Unacademy
+- ✅ Online Educator Intern at Unacademy
-- ☑️ I was Technical Writer Intern at Ques10
+- ☑️ Technical Writer Intern at Ques10
-- 💻 I am Data Science and Machine Learning Enthusiast
+- 💻 A Data Science and Machine Learning Enthusiast
 <hr>

 ### Projects that I have worked on😎